-First edition in English: April 2022
+First edition in English: April 2022 Second edition in English: July 2023

 For any question or request for the use of this document, please send an email to: contact@coralinehausenblas.com

 This analysis is a summary of the French analysis : "La lettre attribuée à Mathilde Lefebvre, passagère du Titanic.
 Analyse d'un canular."